The BEST 17 Trail games & walking activities for your next family hike

 The ‘leader’ just moves along the trail doing silly or interesting actions.
 For example:

-These walking activities will need a bit of preparation on your part ahead of the adventure.
+These hiking games will need a bit of preparation on your part ahead of the adventure.
 You could spend some time gathering these items and just keep a few in your backpack for when the need arises or choose some specific games for your particular walk and just bring that one along.
 You might even want to save on weight (and space in your pack) by using your phone to store some of these games/questions instead… but I’d rather my kids have paper than accidentally drop by phone in the muddy puddle!

 13. Scavenger Hunts, the classic outdoor activity!

-But have you ever considered doing a scavenger hunt while hiking or going for a walk to town?
+Have you ever considered doing a scavenger hunt while hiking or going for a walk to town?

 Print off your list, (or download one from the Take Them Outside Resource Library) then, as you hike, have everyone search for the items on the list.
 Work independently, in teams, or as a whole group working together.

-14. Photo Scavenger Hunt
+14. Photo Scavenger Hunt (good for teens)

 15. Name That Plant/Animal

-Encourage kids to take an interest in nature by playing a game where you try to identify different types of trees, flowers, birds, and animals.
+This is a wonderful way to encourage kids to take an interest in nature by playing a game where you try to identify different types of trees, flowers, birds, and animals.

 This can be done a few ways.
 One easier way to do this is to create a list of plants or animals that are commonly found in the area, and give each child a copy of the list.
 As you hike, have kids try to find and identify as many of the plants or animals on the list as they can… very much like a scavenger hunt.